-Some in NYC get absentee ballots with wrong return address
+Error leaves thousands in NYC with flawed absentee ballots

 In Brooklyn’s Sheepshead Bay section, Victoria Edel, 28, said her family of four was excited to open up their ballots to vote by mail.
 They had requested them online Aug.
 22.

 Then, they discovered she had received her younger brother’s ballot envelope.
 Her younger brother had her mother’s.
 Her mother had the envelope of a woman who appears to live nearby.
+She said she’s worried about people who don’t watch the news and perhaps are still sending back ballots in wrong envelopes.

-“It’s worrisome because I could see easily a lot of people who aren’t necessarily watching the news or just don’t even realize, filling out the ballot, signing it and sending it, and obviously when it got to the Board of Elections it would get thrown out because the signature doesn’t match,” Edel said.
-“It feels like it’s really easy for a lot of people to be disenfranchised this way.”
+“It feels like it’s really easy for a lot of people to be disenfranchised this way,” Edel said.

 She’s hopeful she’ll get her correct envelope eventually.

-Because of the coronavirus pandemic, more than 400,000 New York City residents voted by absentee ballot in during the primary, a figure that was 10 times the number of absentee ballots cast in the 2016 primary.
+Because of the coronavirus pandemic, more than 400,000 New York City residents voted by absentee ballot in during the primary.
+That was 10 times the number of absentee ballots cast in the 2016 primary.

 Many voters complained that their absentee ballots didn’t arrive in time for the primary.
 And thousands of ballots cast by mail were later disqualified for minor technical errors, including voters forgetting to sign their name, or the U.S. Postal Service failing to put a postmark on the ballot indicating when it was sent.